pewgeuges/footnotes/trunk/readme.txt

 7. Here you can see the **footnotes** Plugin at work.
 Isn't that plain beautiful?

 == Changelog ==

+= 1.6.5 =
+- Update: Fix for deprecated PHP function create_function() (man thanks to Felipe Lavín Z.)
+- Update: The CSS had been modified in order to show the tooltip numbers a little less higher than text
+- Bugfix: Fixed error on demo in backend

 = 1.6.4 =
 - Bugfix: The deprecated WP_Widget elements have been replaced